college-of-pharmacy-gachon-university/AI_RET/readme.md

 Execute the workflow within the KNIME workspace to collect and preprocess the RET-specific dataset.

 ## Molecular Generation using Reinforcement Learning
-This repository includes multiple .json configuration files for executing reinforcement learning (RL) jobs using REINVENT v3.2.
+This repository includes multiple .json configuration files under `RL_JSON_FILE folder` for executing reinforcement learning (RL) jobs using REINVENT v3.2.

 #### Setup:
 To install REINVENT v3.2, please follow the instructions on the official REINVENT GitHub repository (https://github.com/MolecularAI/Reinvent).